 Take care of your heart by eating more kale!
 As we’ve just mentioned, kale is packed with antioxidant properties which offer an array of health benefits, one of which could be preventing heart disease.

-Another way that kale could reduce the risk of this illness is by reducing cholesterol levels in the blood.
+Another way that kale may contribute to heart health when consumed as part of a balanced diet is by reducing cholesterol levels in the blood.
 This is because kale contains substances called bile acid sequestrants, which can lower cholesterol levels in the body.
 Over time, this can lower the risk of heart disease.

 One of the best benefits of kale (and other cruciferous vegetables!) is that it has cancer-fighting properties.
 As well as being high in antioxidants, kale contains other compounds which have been shown to potentially prevent and fight cancer.

-And if kale couldn’t seem like more of a cancer-fighting superfood, it’s also a good source of dietary fiber, which a 2015 study found could help reduce the risk of colorectal cancer.
+And if kale couldn’t seem like more of a cancer-fighting superfood, it’s also a good source of dietary fiber, which a 2015 study has been associated with digestive health benefits in some studies.
 We can’t keep up with all these incredible properties!

 Kale Can Promote Good Eye Health